hmjkim/goodnotes-user-documentation/docs/utilizing-ai-features.md

 2. **Write a Commonly Misspelled Word**

-	Write “Recive” instead of “Receive” in your natural handwriting.
+	Write `Recive` instead of `Receive` in your natural handwriting.
 GoodNotes underlines the misspelled word in red.

 3. **Tap the Underlined Word to See Suggestions**